Letters of Administration

 Only a person who has obtained a Grant of Letters of Administration in Perth can carry out these tasks.

-If you are granted a Letter of Administration, it will nominate you as Administrator.
-The letter also instructs the asset holder (such as the bank) to release and transfer any assets into your name.
+If you are granted Letters of Administration, it will appoint you as the Administrator of the estate.
+On production of the Letters of Administration to an asset holder (such as the bank) they release and transfer any assets into your name as the administrator of the estate.
 This makes it easier for you to fulfil your duties.

 When to make an application

 You also would need to discuss with a lawyer if you have been requested by their banks and the insurance and superannuation companies.
-Your administration lawyer at Mountains Lawyers will write and submit your Application for Letters of Administration on your behalf and include any required papers that protect you from any claims of creditors.
+Your administration lawyer at Mountains Lawyers Legal Solutions will draft and submit your application for Letters of Administration on your behalf and include any required papers that protect you from any claims of creditors.

-Call Mountains Lawyers on 9592 7326 for more information on applying for a Letter of Administration.
+Call Mountains Lawyers Legal Solutions on 9592 7326 for more information on applying for Letter of Administration.